ndimitrova/Fundamentals-Module/README.md

 # Fundamentals-Module
-This is exercises from Fundamentals Module
+This are exercises from Fundamentals Module